-Eye spasms are also called eyelid spasm or eyelid tics.
-Myokymia, as doctors call it, is characterized by the spontaneous, fine fascicular contractions of muscle without muscular atrophy or weakness.
+Eye spasms are also called eyelid spasms or eyelid tics.
+Myokymia, as doctors refer to involuntary muscle spasms, is characterized by the spontaneous, fine fascicular contractions of muscle without muscular atrophy or weakness.
 You might have experienced an involuntary muscle spasm in your knee or elbow.
-The same can happen to the orbicularis oculi muscle (the muscle in the face that closes the eyelids).
+The same can happen to the orbicularis oculi muscle, the muscle in the face that closes the eyelids.

 Eye spams are typically unilateral, occurring in one of the lower eyelids.
-Sometimes, both eyelids may be involved but the fascicular contractions of each eyelid is independent of each other.
-The transient and intermittent twitching is semi-rhythmic at a rate of 3-8 Hz.
+Sometimes, both eyelids may be involved but the fascicular contractions of each eyelid are independent of each other.
+The transient and intermittent twitching is semi-rhythmic at a rate of 3-8 spasms per second.

 In the majority of cases, eyelid spasms are no cause for concern.
 These are usually self-limiting and benign, so medical intervention is typically unnecessary.
 Very rarely, eyelid myokymia may occur as a precursor of hemifacial spasm, blepharospasm, Meige syndrome, spastic-paretic facial contracture, and multiple sclerosis.